The Mantaray (show rod): History

-Mantaray began as a gift from Jeffries' father: a pre-World War II Maserati racing car.
+Mantaray began as a gift from Jeffries' father-in-law: a pre-World War II Maserati racing car.
 Jeffries built a wire-mesh "cage" and laid the body over the bare space frame.

 After the car was completed, it won the Best Experimental car award at the 1964 Pomona car show (at the Winternationals).
 It then won the special constructor's award, top prize for a non-roadster, at the 1964 Oakland Roadster Show.
 It also appeared on Steve Allen's "The Tonight Show", which led to the producers of Bikini Beach using it in their film.
 Though customs such as Ala Kart and the Hirohata Merc had appeared in film before, Mantaray was the first to get appreciable time on screen.
 (A decade later, Pete Chapouris' California Kid would have a starring role.)

 Following its use in the film, Mantaray was sent for measuring by AMT, for a prospective model kit.